Bemeier/bmek/README.md

 The PCB design was based on the schematics from the [Goldfish](https://github.com/Dr-Derivative/Goldfish) controller.

-All Gerber & BOM files needed for ordering at JLCPCB are under [pcb/jlcpcb](https://github.com/Bemeier/bmek/tree/master/pcb/jlcpcb).
+All Gerber & BOM files needed for ordering at JLCPCB are under [pcb](https://github.com/Bemeier/bmek/tree/master/pcb).
 It can be ordered with pick-and-place assembly.
-SMD part costs from jlcpcb quotation (ordering 5 PCBs with pick & place).
 Only top-mounted LEDs (optional), hot-swap sockets (optional) and USB-C connector need to be ordered separately and soldered by hand.
-When ordering 5 boards (MOQ), the cost comes out to ~12$ per board, including assembly, but excluding USB-C connector and LEDs.

-Fully working PCBv2:

 ![PCBv2 top](https://i.imgur.com/iHjo18j.jpg)
 ![PCBv2 bottom](https://i.imgur.com/7royTzh.jpg)